 At present, commercially viable clean energy resources are largely limited to the variable renewable resources analyzed in the Pathways Study, including PV solar, onshore wind and offshore wind.
-With certain exceptions, these technologies represent the vast majority of clean energy resources being developed within the U.S. and
+With certain exceptions, these technologies represent the vast majority of clean energy resources being developed within the U.S. and globally.159 However, the volatile and uncertain output from variable renewable resources poses substantial challenges to operating a highly decarbonized system.160

-Given these challenges, there is an obvious need for dispatchable resources powered by "clean" fuels to provide the dispatchable supply needed to maintain reliable system operations in a highly decarbonized system, similar to the role currently played by gas-fired resources.
-Potential technologies include combustion turbines or combined cycle units operated on hydrogen or "renewable" natural gas (created using renewable energy).
+Given these challenges, there is an obvious need for dispatchable resources powered by "clean" (low- or nocarbon) fuels to provide the dispatchable supply needed to maintain reliable system operations in a highly decarbonized system, similar to the role currently played by gas-fired resources.
+Potential technologies include combustion turbines or combined cycle units fueled with hydrogen, "renewable" natural gas (created using renewable energy), or an alternative low- or no-carbon fuel.
 While these technologies are not commercially viable at present, it is important to consider whether each policy approach would efficiently incent these technologies.

 In principle, each of the centralized policy approaches easily provides incentives to build dispatchable clean resources - both carbon prices and CECs incent a dispatchable clean technology, so long as these facilities are eligible for CEC awards.
 Under the Status Quo, however, there is no in-market incentive for clean energy generation.
-As a result, the market may provide insufficient revenues to recover the fuel (and operations) costs for these clean energy plants, as these costs are expected to be substantially higher than current short run marginal costs ("SRMCs") of gas-fired plants.
-For example, if the cost of clean or renewable fuels needed to power a combustion turbine are \$15/MMBtu, this could result in costs of \$150 per MWh of energy produced.
-Because LMPs rarely - if ever - are expected to rise to these levels under the Status Quo approach, market incentives would be insufficient to incent any generation of energy from these plants, even if they were constructed.
+As a result, the market may provide insufficient revenues to recover the fuel (and operations) costs for these clean energy plants, as these costs are expected to be substantially higher than current SRMCs of gas-fired plants.
+For example, if the cost of clean or renewable fuels needed to power a combustion turbine are \$15/MMBtu, this could result in costs of \$150 per MWh of energy produced.161

 In practice, there is nothing to prevent the expansion of state procurements to include dispatchable clean energy resources, in addition to variable renewable resources.
-However, the structure of these PPAs would need to differ in several important ways from current variable renewable PPAs.
+However, the structure of PPAs for dispatchable clean resources would need to differ in several important ways from current variable renewable PPAs.
 First, the PPA would need to incent economically efficient plant operations, not only plant investment.
 With low (or no) SRMC, there is no need to incent plant operations for variable renewable resources, once constructed.
 However, with a dispatchable clean energy resource, developing effective PPA pricing terms would be more complex.
-For example, the payments would need to be high enough to incent operation but not so high to provide a windfall.
-However, determining the plant's true cost of production may be challenging, particularly because fuel costs may be constantly changing and difficult to observe.
-Thus, establishing a mechanism to determine the right level of payment (or subsidy) within a commercial contract would be complex, particularly for newer, evolving technologies, and adds financial risk.
-Second, the plant would require such a contract for its commercial lifetime, because it requires a subsidy not just to be constructed, but also to provide each MWh of energy since its marginal costs will tend to exceed LMPs.
-Thus, while discontinuation of PPAs with variable renewables
+In particular, the payments would need to be high enough to incent operation but not so high to provide a windfall.
+However, determining the plant's true cost of production may be challenging,

-For example, certain resources are geographically limited, such as geothermal and hydro, and other resources may not economically or politically viable within the U.S., such as nuclear power.
+159 For example, certain resources are geographically limited, such as geothermal and hydro, and other resources may not economically or politically viable within the U.S., such as nuclear power.

-&lt;sup>128 Hibbard et al. 2020.
-"Climate Change Impact and Resilience Study - Phase II: An Assessment of Climate Change Impacts on Power System Reliability in New York State"; Sepulveda et al. 2018.
+160 Hibbard, Paul, et al. 2020.
+"Climate Change Impact and Resilience Study - Phase II: An Assessment of Climate Change Impacts on Power System Reliability in New York State"; Sepulveda, Nestor A., et al. 2018.
 "The Role of Firm Low-Carbon Electricity Resources in Deep Decarbonization of Power Generation."
 Joule, Vol. 2, pp. 2403-2420.

-This assumes a heat rate of 10 MMBtu/MWh and no other variable costs.
+161 This assumes a heat rate of 10 MMBtu/MWh and no other variable costs.